mnot/I-D/draft-nottingham-http-availability-hints.md

 Likewise, it is't possible to convey "holes" in the dimensional space described by Vary.
 For example, a gzip-encoded French response may not be available from the server.
 This specification does not attempt to address this shortcoming.

+Availability hints do not specify exactly how caches should behave in all circumstances.
+Because they operate as an optimisation, they often have different behaviours based upon the specific requirements of their deployment.
+Availability hints are designed to better inform their operation, not constrain it.

 Finally, availability hints need to be defined for each axis of content negotiation in use, and the recipient (such as a cache) needs to understand that availability hint.
 If either condition is not true, that axis of negotiation will fall back to the behaviour specified by Vary.

 {{define}} describes how availability hints are defined. {{process}} specifies how availability hints are processed, with respect to the Vary header field. {{definitions}} defines a number of availability hints for existing HTTP content negotiation mechanisms.